 These days, good food and standout hospitality just aren’t enough to stand out in a crowded market, especially with an uncertain economy still putting pressure on consumer spending.

-To stay competitive, restaurants are going above and beyond to maintain a relationship with every guest who walks in the door.
+To stay competitive, restaurants go above and beyond to maintain a relationship with every guest who walks in the door.
 The best restaurants understand they need to focus on every step of the guest journey.
-That includes everything from personalized marketing to eco-friendly initiatives to subscription services.
+That includes everything from personalized marketing to eco-friendly initiatives.

-Digitized guest experiences like online reservations have made it possible to tailor the restaurant experience to each guest.
-With their preferences, order data, and other information stored in reservation platforms and restaurant CRMs, restaurant teams are poised to offer a higher level of personalization than ever before.
+A personalized dining experience is no longer a nice-to-have—it’s the expectation for most guests.
+Thankfully, digitized guest experiences like online reservations have made it increasingly possible to tailor the restaurant experience to each guest.
+With their preferences, order data, and other information stored in reservation platforms and restaurant CRMs, restaurant teams are empowered to offer a higher level of personalization than ever before.

 That can look like a digital ordering platform suggesting menu items based on a guest’s past orders or personalizing promotional offers in email marketing based on customer preferences.
-Data can even be used on premises to free up staff for touches like personalized wine recommendations that strengthen your restaurant’s relationship with guests.
+Staff can even use data in-service to free up more time for touches like personalized wine recommendations that strengthen your restaurant’s relationship with guests.

-Restaurant and hotel guests care about the environment more than ever before.
-One way you can connect with them is by making your business greener.
-Going the extra mile with eco-friendly ideas like composting and local sourcing can show guests that you care about the same things they do.
+Restaurant and hotel guests care about the environment more than ever.
+One way to connect with them is by making your business greener.
+Minimize your carbon footprint with eco-friendly packaging, or go the extra mile by composting and sourcing locally to show guests that you care about the same things they do.

 Hospitality is for restaurant teams as well as guests